• iStock_000023085537_Full

 Motions for Approval

-All ACAPT institutional representatives or their designated alternate must notify ACAPT of their intent to vote so information can be provided to ensure your program’s vote is captured.
-Only the representative or designated alternate may vote on behalf of the program, and it is the representative’s responsibility to ensure ACAPT has the correct information.
+ACAPT institutional representatives or their designated (proxy) are eligible to vote.
+Representatives or proxies must inform ACAPT of their intent to vote to ensure your program’s vote is accurately recorded.
+Only the designated representative or alternate may vote on behalf of the program.
+It is the representative’s responsibility to ensure that ACAPT has the correct contact information.

 Eligibility to speak & vote

-All ACAPT Representatives, or their designated alternative, and individual members may speak; attendees who are not members of ACAPT must receive permission of the Representatives to speak.
-Only ACAPT Representatives, or their designated alternative, may vote.
+All ACAPT Representatives, or their designated alternative, and academic and clinical faculty of member institutions may speak; attendees who are not members of ACAPT must receive permission of the Representatives to speak.
+Only ACAPT Representatives, or their designee, may vote.

 For non-voting members who wish to speak - you must personally contact a member institution's representative and ask permission to get in the queue with a question.
 Then, when that Representative is recognized to speak, s/he will say "Is it permissible for ____ from ____ institution to address the body?"
 The Vice President, who is presiding over the meeting, will ask, "Is there any objection to having _____ from ____ institution speak?"
 If there is no objection, then that individual may speak.
 If there is an objection, please raise your hand.
 A vote will then be called to determine the decision for the person to speak, which will be based on a simple majority.
 The Vice President will recognize the person to speak should the objection not be made by the majority.